bdavidxyz/protheme/_posts/2016-05-18-how-to-name-css-classes.md

-## 11. Use a js- prefix if it is only used by javascript
+## 11. Use a js- prefix if it is only used by JavaScript

 If Javascript needs to target an element, don't make it rely on CSS style.
 Give a dedicated prefix, like js-.